langjam/jam0001/Boole/README.md

   ![](screenshots/map1.png)
 * rock_paper_scissors.train is possible but difficult to get running.
 It allows two players to play rock paper scissors, and the program will determine the winner.
 * fizzbuzz.train outputs all fizzbuzz values.
 It works in the CLI, but we have not gotten this running in the visualizer.
-* colatz.train takes a numbers as input, and outputs the numbers sequence to collatz sequence of the number
+* collatz.train takes a numbers as input, and outputs the numbers sequence to collatz sequence of the number
   ![](screenshots/collatz.png)
 * echo.train takes an input and outputs it immediately.
 Very simple, so useful for testing.